beeware/toga/docs/reference/api/resources/sources/list_source.rst

 .. _listsource-item:

-When initially constructing the ListSource, or when assigning a specific item in the ListSource, each item can be:

-* A dictionary, with the accessors mapping to the keys in the dictionary

-* Any iterable object (except for a string), with the accessors being mapped onto the items in the iterable in order of definition

-* Any other object, which will be mapped onto the *first* accessor.

 The ListSource manages a list of :class:`~toga.sources.Row` objects.
-Each Row object in the ListSource is an object that has all the attributes described by the ``accessors``.
-A Row object will be constructed by the source for each item that is added or removed from the ListSource.
+Each Row has all the attributes described by the source's ``accessors``.
+A Row object will be constructed for each item that is added to the ListSource, and each item can be:

-When creating a single Row for a ListSource (e.g., when inserting a new item), the data for the Row can be specified as:

-* A dictionary, with the accessors mapping to the keys in the dictionary
+* A dictionary, with the accessors mapping to the keys in the dictionary.

-* Any iterable object (except for a string), with the accessors being mapped onto the items in the iterable in order of definition.
-This requires that the iterable object have *at least* as many values as the number of accessors defined on the TreeSource.
+* Any other iterable object (except for a string), with the accessors being mapped onto the items in the iterable in order of definition.

 * Any other object, which will be mapped onto the *first* accessor.

-When initially constructing the ListSource, the data must be an iterable of values, each of which can be converted into a Row.

-Although Toga provides ListSource, you are not required to use it directly.
-A ListSource will be transparently constructed for you if you provide a Python ``list`` object to a GUI widget that displays list-like data (i.e., :class:`toga.Table`, :class:`toga.Selection`, or :class:`toga.DetailedList`).
+Although Toga provides ListSource, you are not required to create one directly.
+A ListSource will be transparently constructed if you provide an iterable object to a GUI widget that displays list-like data (i.e., :class:`toga.Table`, :class:`toga.Selection`, or :class:`toga.DetailedList`).